CianT123/CianT123/README.md

 Here, I learnt quickly that studying "Maths" is like saying you work in "Computers", theres a lot of areas.

 I struggled to enjoy abstract maths, or other modules without obvious real life applications, but really loved anything where I could solve something.
-I excelled at Linear Algebra, Multivariable Calculus and Derivatives/Option Pricing.
-This was also the first time that I got exposure to computer programming.
-As soon as I took the Intro to C module in first year, I knew that I loved it.
+I excelled at Linear Algebra, Multivariable Calculus and Programming in C. This was the first time I got exposure to computer programming and I loved it.

-Through the four years, I would have gained experience in C, C++ and Python.
+Through the four years, I gained experience in C, C++ and Python.

 R was also heavily though for Data Analysis, teaching me modelling techniques like regression, along with Anomoly detection and Time Series.